ynput/ayon-documentation/website/docs/dev_addon_workflow_events.md

 class OnScheduleWithTimezone(OnSchedule):
-    """An input schedule node that return current time and timezone."""
+    """An input schedule node that returns the current time and timezone."""

     version = "0.0.1"
     outputs = [